zygos/wd-material/material/3-frameworks/4-full-stack/4-hands-on-server-client-monorepo.md

+MUST: update the exercise
 Part 4: Hands-on: Monorepo

 # Part Introduction

 This part of the course is designed to not only synthesize your previous lessons but also to stretch your capabilities by working on a full-stack application situated in a monorepo setup.
-By the end of this section, you will have built a small full-stack bug reporting tool.
+By the end of this section, you will have built a minimal full-stack blogging platform.
 As a preparatory step for your capstone project, this exercise will help you gain confidence in handling both the client-side and server-side aspects of web development.

-You will step into the shoes of a developer who's just received a half-finished minimal viable project: the front-end of a bug-reporting platform is visually alright but it lacks any back-end functionality.
-The front-end has some placeholder data, and it's your job to breathe life into this static prototype by developing a back-end that can save and serve real data from a database.
-You'll also need to connect the front-end to the back-end, so that the two can communicate with each other.

 # Key learning topics & resources for this part